 - 1. Friendly verbal/nonverbal reminder/redirect

 - 2. Private Conversation

 - 3. Calming Corner

 - 4. Alternate Seat in the classroom

-- 5. Guardian Contact

-- 6. Triage in the Recovery Room (5-10 minutes)

-- 7. Movement Pass in the Recovery Room (5-10 minutes)

-- 8. Safe seat in the classroom
+- 5. Safe seat in the classroom

-- 9. Buddy room in another teacher's classroom
+- 6. Buddy room in another teacher's classroom

+- 7. Guardian Contact by teacher

-- 10. Recovery room
+- 8. Recovery room & Dean of Student/Admin contact

-- 11. An Alternate Grade Level

-- 12. The student is sent home.
-This is always a last resort.
+9. The student is sent home.
+This is always a last resort & Dean of Student/Admin contact.